JustInTimez/PokeHub/README.md

 From there, DAO namespaces and model classes were created in PHP in order to facilitate the connection to the MySQL database and interact with the respective tables.

 - [X] Login/Register modal for auth (GET/POST, with LocalStorage used for userID and LoggedIn status)
-- [X] Fetch all Pokemon from the database when landing on the homepage (GET)
+- [X] Fetch all Pokemon / Filter them from the database when landing on the homepage (GET)
 - [X] Fetch individual Pokemon stats from the database when viewing details (GET)
 - [X] Add/Remove Pokemon from user favorites using API endpoints (GET/POST & stateful)